 A related subject is the capillary instability that causes the break-up of non-wetting fluids into droplets in porous channels (see: Transport in Porous Media, 2009; Physics of Fluids, 2010; Physics of Fluids, 2011).
 To describe the break-up correctly, we also study the thickness of wetting films left on pore walls during liquid-liquid invasion (see: Physical Review E, 2011).

-In seismology, I am mostly interested in various aspects of earthquake ground motions, such as simulation of radiation from fault ruptures or studies of amplification of seismic waves by sedimentary layers, and earthquake-source physics in general.
+In seismology, I am mostly interested in various aspects of earthquake ground motions, such as simulation of radiation from fault ruptures or studies of amplification of seismic waves by sedimentary layers, and earthquake-source physics in general (most recent: Natural Hazards, 2013).
 Working with digital seismic data involves a great deal of computer programming, in which I often rely on myself, since many non-traditional data-processing tasks do not leave other choice.
 I co-authored a computer code FINSIM (in collaboration with Dr. Gail Atkinson, University of Western Ontario, Canada, www.uwo.ca/earth/people/faculty/atkinson.html), which calculates seismic radiation from rupturing faults and is currently used in over 170 institutions in 36 countries.
 My interests also involve nonlinear elasticity of earth materials and observation and modeling of nonlinear effects in seismic-wave propagation.

 My applied-geophysics agenda revolves around using multichannel-seismic, multi-electrode electrical-resistivity, and ground-penetrating radar (GPR) systems for shallow-subsurface exploration.
 Examples of work include prospecting for new sand-and-gravel deposits (related article: Journal of Applied Geophysics, 2002) or GPR applications to the assessment of road quality.
 I have also long been interested in the physics of seismic radiation from Vibroseis sources (see project description below).